National Best-Selling Author of the Weigh Down Diet

 By 1992, word had begun to spread about Weigh Down and unbeknownst to Shamblin, this local grassroots revival of weight loss and healing would soon become an unstoppable phenomenon, eventually catapulting Weigh Down to international status and Gwen Shamblin becoming a household name, often referred to as the “Pioneer of faith-based weight loss.”

-In 2014, Shamblin penned a follow-up book to "The Weigh Down Diet," entitled "The Tablet," delving further into the complexity of heart of man by addressing and providing answers to a wide range of issues such as addictions and broken relationships.
-Her love for God, His church and Shamblin’s 30+ years of marriage to David Shamblin inspired her to write other books over the past 20 years such as Rise Above, The Legend to the Treasure, The History of the One True God, The History of the Love of God, The Breakthrough Series and two devotionals—The True Vine Devotional and The Exodus Devotional: Laying Down Your Stronghold.
+In 2014, Gwen penned a follow-up book to "The Weigh Down Diet," entitled "The Tablet," delving further into the complexity of heart of man by addressing and providing answers to a wide range of issues such as addictions and broken relationships.
+Her love for God, His church and His church inspired her to write other books over the past 20 years such as Rise Above, The Legend to the Treasure, The History of the One True God, The History of the Love of God, The Breakthrough Series and two devotionals—The True Vine Devotional and The Exodus Devotional: Laying Down Your Stronghold.

 Shamblin’s deep love for children and childlike heart prompted the writings of Feeding Children Physically and Spiritually, A to Zion Children's Book, In the Beginning, The Garden of Eden, and the Children’s Treasure Devotional Workbook.